oernster/3D-printing-info/guides/setup-sounds-wavs-klipper.md

 You _may_ need to install this: sudo apt install alsamixer

 This allows you to increase/set the volume of your speakers so you can actually hear something from your setup.
-You can run it as alsamixer from teh command line.
+You can run it as alsamixer from the command line.

 ## 4) Create a config file such as shell_command.cfg here: https://github.com/oernster/3D-printing-info/blob/main/printers/voronTrident350/shell_command.cfg